 Standard production and energy statistics available from national or international statistical publications.

 The production of fine ceramics is usually executed in rather small plants can be considered as area sources.
-8 EMISSION FACTORS, QUALITY CODES AND REFERENCES dust consists of clay particles, the composition may vary widely.

 For the situation in the Netherlands, the following can be proposed: Emission factors are given in kg per ton product: